pran-7-5/eco_style/README.md

 5 star = very low consumption, lowest bill, highest efficiency.

 Refrigerator(100w) =  200 liters 5 star inverter fridge = 200 USD MAX
-(should be made of hemp fiber(outer body) and Clay body(inner body), cylindrical shape)(one power on indicator LED, wifi controlled over phone app)
+(should be made of hemp fiber(outer body) and Clay body(inner body), cylindrical shape)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Ac(500w) = is it really required, 1.5 ton 5 star dual inverter portable ac = 500 USD MAX(available all around the world).
-(should be made of hemp fiber(outer body) and Clay body(inner cooling chamber), cylindrical shape)(one power on indicator LED, wifi controlled over phone app)
+(should be made of hemp fiber(outer body) and Clay body(inner cooling chamber), cylindrical shape)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 [https://www.amazon.in/dp/B084LGQKD7/?coliid=I2BFB5UG6QLVLQ&colid=1IDYXFOGSKWFV&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it]
 Washing machine(300w) = 8 kg, 5 star inverter automatic with hot water feature, don't buy dryer, or inbuilt dryer(use rare) for rainy days ...sun dry is best  = 300 USD MAX(available all around the world).
-(should be made of hemp fiber, cylindrical shape)(one power on indicator LED, wifi controlled over phone app)
+(should be made of hemp fiber, cylindrical shape)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Dishwasher(200w) = 5 star inverter = 300 USD MAX(available all around the world).
-(should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app)
+(should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 On spot power generation is recommended (transmission lines are very inefficient; more than half the power lost is hysteresis only).
 ________________________________________________